 - Show that you were active

-The wording you use will make the difference in what you were doing.
+The wording you use will make a difference in what you were doing.
 Use “in charge of”, “responsible for”, “coordinate”, “collaborate”, etc. re-read it out loud how does it sound to you?
-If there are spaces that seem unclear, then it will seem unclear to your perspective employer.
+If there are spaces that seem unclear, then it will seem unclear to your prospective employer.
 Make the words live.

 - Why should they hire you?

 Do your homework before you begin the process of telling your story on your resume.
-You may have an in-depth beautiful story of your life, but the manager is not looking for that story.
-He or she is looking for what is it about you that makes you worth hiring.
-Find out what the company needs and sell from your perspective what you can provide.
-How are you going to go to a company that needs a writer that has experience using a particular software such as excel and you have never used excel?
+You may have a beautiful in-depth story of your life, but the manager is not looking for that story.
+He or she is looking for what it is about you that makes you worth hiring.
+Find out what the company needs and sell from your perspective on what you can provide.
+How are you going to go to a company that needs a writer that has experience using a particular software such as excel, and you have never used excel?

 - Putting your value on a pedestal

 After you find out where their sore spot is, begin to market what you will bring to the table to fix their needs.
 Is it team building?
 Unfinished projects?
 A tarnished brand?
 Declining sales?
 How you will solve their problems is what you will fill your resume with, and that will make you valuable to them.